 5: Hillingdon

-Hillingdon also offers a £1250 per month rental average for the area.
+Hillingdon also offers a £1,295 per month rental average for the area.
+Prices in the area have increased by one of the highest rates in the capital though, since the last update.
 It’s a good rental prospect to secure now, ideally before the Crossrail Project begins to drive prices up further.

 1: Sutton

-Sutton offers renters an average rate of £1175 making it the cheapest borough in London in terms of average rental rates.
-It is also one of the safest boroughs in London, which makes it a haven for families and a magnet for new investment in high-quality homes and a growing range of independent stores.
+Sutton was placed second in our last update, but returns to the top spot after it’s rental rates dropped by £25 in the latest data.
+Sutton is one of the safest boroughs in London, which makes it a haven for families and a magnet for new investment in high-quality homes and a growing range of independent stores.
 There’s also a good range of green spaces – a hangover from Sutton’s history as being part of Surrey before officially joining London in 1934.
-Now, with its cosmopolitan vibe, increased confidence and increasingly smart yet affordable housing developments, Sutton has really found its feet… without charging an arm and a leg!
+Now, with its cosmopolitan vibe, increased confidence and increasingly smart yet affordable housing developments, Sutton has really found its feet…without charging an arm and a leg!

 We hope that this full list of the average rent London boroughs typically offer will be useful in your hunt for the ideal rental property.
 If you want to refine your search in a borough or wider London area, be sure to take a look at our specific area guides.